bbborbo/BORBO/README.md

 - Meat regen boost can now stack

 (K'kuhana's Opinion packet, D+H)
-* Wanted to keep Opinion relevant despite healing nerfs.
-Feel free to turn this packet off if you hate what this mod stands for. *
+* Wanted to keep Opinion relevant despite healing nerfs. *
 - Damage increased from 250% of healing taken to 350%
 - Now pushes enemies hit away from the player